webmaster-exit-1/BlackDroid/README.md

 distro_setup
 ```

-You can save this script as `blackarch.sh` in the `distro-plugins` directory of the `proot-distro` repository.
-This script will install BlackArch with XFCE in Termux using proot-distro.
+You can add `blackarch.sh` in the `distro-plugins` directory of the `proot-distro` repository.
+This script will install Arch Linux (as the base distro) with BlackArch repository added (the BlackArch way)
+with XFCE installed as the default desktop (seems xfce has almost zero issues when ran in Termux) in Termux using proot-distro.